eklem/norch-crawlers/README.md

 A NodeJS crawler library to quick and easy build versatile crawlers.
-Just to make working with `request` and `cheerio` a little easier.
-Just to not have to write all the standard stuff over and over again.
+Just to make working with `request` and `cheerio` a little easier and to not have to write all the standard stuff over and over again.

 ## Functions